 Many people with this condition also have telogen effluvium.
 However, that kind of hair loss is reversible.

 What is the Treatment for Trichodynia?

-Whatever explanation is for burning scalp syndrome, it is the only hypothesis at the moment.
-There’s no definitive cause of it.
-You may have to try out different treatments before finding out the one that works for you.
+Whatever the explanation is for burning scalp syndrome, it is only a hypothesis at the moment.
+There’s no definitive cause for it.
+You may have to try out different trichodynia treatments before finding the one that works for you.

 There are still many people who are unaware of cutaneous dysesthesia.
 It may occur as a result of psychiatric conditions or underlying health problems.
 The hypothesis is that the release of substance P may have something to do with increased pain sensitivity that occurs in scalp dysesthesia.